Ghosn may have had questionable ethics, co-chair of external Nissan probe says

 Nissan owns a 15 percent non-voting stake in Renault.

-Reporting by Maki Shiraki and Naomi Tajitsu; Additional reporting by Sudip Kar-Gupta in Paris; Writing by Naomi Tajitsu; Editing by Dale Hudson and David Goodman
+Reporting by Maki Shiraki and Naomi Tajitsu; Additional reporting by Sudip Kar-Gupta in Paris, Mike Spector in New York; Writing by Naomi Tajitsu; Editing by Dale Hudson, David Goodman and Lisa Shumaker